thaovi2614/ml-customer-churn-analysis/README.md

 This project focuses on analyzing customer behavior and predicting the likelihood of customer churn in a telecom service business.

-The objectives of the project are:
+The main objectives of this project are:

-- Analyze customer churn patterns
+* Analyze customer churn patterns
-- Identify important factors affecting churn behavior
+* Identify important factors affecting churn behavior
-- Build and evaluate Machine Learning models
+* Build and evaluate Machine Learning models
-- Visualize business insights through an interactive Tableau dashboard
+* Visualize business insights through an interactive Tableau dashboard
-- Support data-driven customer retention decisions
+* Support data-driven customer retention decisions

 ---

 # Technologies Used

-- Python
+* Python
-- Pandas
+* Pandas
-- NumPy
+* NumPy
-- Matplotlib
+* Matplotlib
+* Seaborn
-- Scikit-learn
+* Scikit-learn
-- Flask
+* Flask
-- Tableau Public
+* Tableau Public
-- Jupyter Notebook
+* Jupyter Notebook

 ---